-How can a pop culture icon’s recent personal struggles help you realize that it’s time to slow down, take a deep breath, and rid yourself of some stress?
+How a pop culture icon’s recent personal struggles can help you realize that it’s time to slow down, take a deep breath, and rid yourself of some stress.

 By now we’ve probably all read the headlines of Kanye West being hospitalized for a “mental breakdown.”
 While there have been countless reports and tasteless jokes, it is important to not make any conclusions regarding his mental health without having any medical insight.
 That being said, exhaustion and stress from a busy work schedule and personal life appear to be a common thread regarding West, highlighting issues that many of us may face.
 You and I may not understand West’s level of public scrutiny, but who hasn’t felt justifiably overworked and overstressed?
 These headlines have opened the conversation for us to talk openly about these feelings.